williamgilpin/pypdb/README.md

 ## Installation

+Install using pip:

 	$ pip install pypdb

+or, using conda:

+	$ conda install -c williamgilpin pypdb

 To install the development version, which contains the latest bug fixes, install directly from GitHub using